-As of the date of this MD&A, the Corporation has: filed the initial project description with the federal authorities; commenced metallurgy variability test work; consulted with First Nation communities and various stakeholders, including citizens, host communities, and municipal, provincial and federal representatives; and completed the consultant selection required for the Marban FS.
+As of the date of this MD&A, the Corporation has: filed the initial project description with the federal authorities; commenced metallurgy variability test work; consulted with First Nation communities and various stakeholders, including citizens, host communities, and municipal, provincial and federal representatives; and completed the consultant selection required for the Marban Alliance FS.

-As noted in the table above, the total estimated cost of the work to inform the Marban Alliance FS is approximately \$14.3 million.
+As noted in the table above, the total estimated cost of the work to inform the Marban Alliance FS, according to the recommendations of the Marban PFS, was approximately \$14.3 million.
 These recommendations and costs are only estimates and are subject to change based on initial drilling results and unit costs per metre.
 As detailed above, the number of metres drilled was higher than the recommendation of the Marban PFS (55,250 metres actual versus 45,000 recommended), with slightly higher unit costs of (\$250 per metre actual versus \$213 per metre recommended).
-As of September 30, 2023, 89% of the recommended work has been executed to complete the Feasibility Study as previously defined.
-The total cost of this work was approximately \$16.8 million, which was \$4.2 million higher than the \$12.6 million estimated in the PFS, due to the drilling and unit costs previously mentioned.
-Beyond the work completed to date, there is a remaining \$1.5 million required and recommended to inform the Marban Alliance FS, as previously defined, and prior to the consideration of the recent resource at Malartic H.
+As of March 31, 2024, 92% of the recommended work has been executed.
+The total cost of this work was approximately \$16.8 million, which was \$4.2 million higher than the \$12.6 million estimated in the Marban PFS, due to the drilling and unit costs previously mentioned.
+Beyond the work completed to date, there is a remaining \$1.3 million required and recommended to inform the Marban Alliance FS, as previously defined, and prior to the consideration of the recent resource at Malartic H.

-In addition to the above-noted work, an additional approximately \$1.8 million will be required to commission the preparation of the Marban Alliance FS through an independent consultant, taking the total remaining expenditure to complete the Marban Alliance FS to approximately \$3.3 million.
-Costs for the Feasibility Study will be further defined based on the results of the previously described optimization studies, which have been concluded, and are currently under review and will be covered by the \$500,000 disclosed above under the heading "Outlook" as monthly expenditure on study advancement activities.
+In addition to the above-noted work, an additional \$1.1 million will be required to commission and complete the preparation of the Marban Alliance FS through an independent consultant, taking the total remaining expenditure to complete the Marban Alliance FS to approximately \$2.3 million.
+Costs for the Feasibility Study will be further defined based on the results of the previously described optimization studies, which have concluded and are currently under review.

-As previously mentioned, within the Marban Alliance Project, the Corporation completed an additional 3,436 metres of drilling in 2023, beyond the metres already completed this year, which is outside and beyond the recommended work outlined in the Marban PFS.
+As discussed above, within the Marban Alliance Property, the Corporation completed approximately 19,000 metres of drilling in 2023, and 24,000 metres of drilling to date in 2024, which is outside and beyond the recommended work outlined in the Marban PFS.
 The purpose of this work was to potentially improve future economics of the Marban Alliance Project and to identify and target other areas that are not currently included in the project but that may show the potential to increase the life of the mine if they were to be included in future economic studies.
 This work is not required to complete the Marban Alliance FS as currently defined.
 However, management anticipates that this work could help demonstrate further value in the Marban Alliance Project.